-Significant weather conditions and natural disasters, such as hurricanes, tornadoes, wildfires, earthquakes, floods and snow storms, can affect your ability to travel while causing property damage and power outages.
-In a worst case scenario, they can even put your safety at risk.
+Extreme weather and natural disasters, such as hurricanes, tornadoes, wildfires, earthquakes, floods and snow storms, unexpectedly disrupt our lives and threaten our safety, affecting our ability to travel while causing property damage and power outages.

 Keep devices dry.

-Store phones, tablets, batteries, chargers and other equipment in a dry, accessible location.
-Plastic zipper storage bags will shield devices, and there are weatherproof phones, phone cases and other protective accessories available.
+Store phones, tablets, batteries, chargers and other electronic devices in a dry, accessible location.
+Plastic zipper storage bags can shield devices, and you can be proactive with waterproof phones, phone cases and other accessories available.

 Keep devices fully charged.